 As we go further into the future, the probability of interest rates increasing becomes much higher (because our rates are already at a historical low).

-Taking into account that in an increasing interest rate environment banks might not offer fixed rate packages at all (yes, this is possible!) and all new floating rate packages would come at a higher total interest rate, you would be better off choosing the option 2 as it gives an average rate 1.17% over the next three years vs 1.33% for option 1.
+Taking into account that in an increasing interest-rate environment banks might not offer fixed-rate packages at all (yes, this is possible!) and all new floating-rate packages would come at a higher total interest rate.
+You would be better off choosing option 2 as it gives an average rate 1.17% over the next three years vs 1.33% for option 1.

-This shows why looking at the lowest interest rate alone is insufficient and it is always better to look holistically to decide the best bank for a home loan which caters to your financial needs.
+This shows why looking at the lowest interest rate alone is insufficient and it is always better to look holistically to decide the best home loan rates that caters to your financial needs.

 It makes more sense to choose fixed rates when there is a clear indication that interest rates are set to rise significantly over the next two to three years as they can shield you from increased mortgage costs.
 Only when you are expecting the floating rates to go higher than fixed rates, you will benefit from taking up fixed home loans.